bcgov/ols-geocoder/physical-address-conceptual-model.md

 Topics: fullAddress as business unique identifier, what is a physical address, difference from mailing address, uses, address fabric designs, addresses in the real world, adding a sense of history, how is site location defined,

 ### What is a physical address?
-A physical address is a compound name assigned to a geographic feature connected to a road network.
+A physical address is the compound name of a geographic feature connected to a road network.
 We call such a geographic feature a site.
 Examples of site include house, office or apartment building, university campus, mobile home park, campground, place of worship, and industrial plant.

 A physical address can take the form of a civic address, a non-civic address, or an intersection address.

-A civic address includes a civic number assigned to a site assigned to a street in a locality in a subCountry in a Country.
+A civic address includes a civic number assigned by a local government to a site assigned to a street in a locality in a subCountry in a Country.
 A civic address may also include the name of a site and the names of its subsites.
 Here are some examples of civic address:

 Nature of Site | Civic Address | Notes